zerolagtime/wireguard-cloudformation/README.md

    6. _Add rule_ for each protocol and port range to add
    7. Click _Save rules_
    8. If the Cloudformation Stack is run again, these rules will get removed.
+7. If you want to make the ports always available, update the `wireguard-no-eip.json` file and edit the definition of `VpnSecurityGroup` (you will see a reference to the Wireguard UDP port 51820).
+Follow the JSON pattern for your protocol and port.
-7. Tear down the VPN tunnel with `./down.sh`.
+8. Tear down the VPN tunnel with `./down.sh`.
 This also invalidates the key on any clients.
 Delete keys server and client side when not in use as they can be used to decrypt recorded streams.